-- https://www.kitsapgov.com/hs/Pages/CDBG---Consolidated-Planning.aspx - A printed copy may be requested from the Kitsap County or City of Bremerton Block Grant Programs.
+- Plans (kitsapgov.com) - A printed copy may be requested from the Kitsap County or City of Bremerton Block Grant Programs.
 The plan will be made available in a format accessible to persons with disabilities and persons with Limited English Proficiency upon request.